Maoism: India

 Mao's ideology developed adherents among Indian communists during the 1946-1951 Telangana uprising in Andhra Pradesh and the Tebhaga Movement in Bengal (1946–1950).

 Quotations from Chairman Mao Zedong gained popularity following the 1967 Naxalbari uprising and the beginning of the Naxalite Movement.
 The leader of the first phase of the Naxalite Movement, Charu Majumdar, placed major emphasis on the text, requiring it to be studied and to be read aloud to illiterate peasants.
-During this phase of the Naxalite Movement, Quotations was popular among both movement participants and those who sympathized with it.
+During this phase of the Naxalite Movement, Quotations was popular among both movement participants and those who sympathised with it.
 Contending that China's approach to revolution provided the path for revolution in India, Majumdar and others split from the Communist Party of India (Marxist) to form the Communist Party of India (Marxist-Leninist).

 The Communist Party of India (Maoist) is the leading Maoist organisation in India.
-The CPI (Maoist) is designated as a terrorist organization in India under the Unlawful Activities (Prevention) Act.
+The CPI (Maoist) is designated as a terrorist organisation in India under the Unlawful Activities (Prevention) Act.
 Since 1967, there has been an ongoing conflict in India between the Indian government and Maoist insurgents.
 As of 2018, there have been a total of 13,834 deaths across insurgents, security forces, and civilians.